Pinball Hall of Fame: The Gottlieb Collection

 Pinball Hall of Fame: The Gottlieb Collection is a pinball video game developed by FarSight Studios and published by Crave Entertainment.
 The tables featured in the game are recreations of real tables.
 A revised edition of the PlayStation 2 version of the game was later released as Gottlieb Pinball Classics in Europe and Australia by System 3 under their Play It label.
 This expanded version featured three additional tables, and was subsequently released in North America on the Wii and PlayStation Portable under its original title.

+Background

+After partnering with Crave Entertainment for a rolling puzzle game, Mojo!, the same game engine was then used for a series of pinball games based on physical machines.
+Initially hesitant to develop original pinball designs they met with Tim Arnold before he had established the Pinball Hall of Fame.
+On his advice that Gottlieb would be the easiest to obtain the license for a modest price this was the first of those games.

 Tables

 The following pinball machines are included in all versions of the game: